Felicity Huffman Says She Never Cared About Her Daughter Getting Into A Prestigious College In Letter To Judge

 “Sophia was passionate about majoring in theater, but over time, Mr. Singer told me that her test scores were too low, and if her math SAT scores didn’t rise dramatically, none of the colleges she was interested in would even consider her auditions.
 I honestly didn’t and don’t care about my daughter going to a prestigious college.
 I just wanted to give her a shot at being considered for a program where her acting talent would be the deciding factor.
 This sounds hollow now, but, in my mind, I knew that her success or failure in theater or film wouldn’t depend on her math skills.”

-On Friday, it was revealed that the prosecution in the case are recommending that Loughlin spend one month behind bars for her crimes and pay a $20,000 fine.
-She would also have to do 25o hours of community service work and spend a year on probation.
+On Friday, it was revealed that the prosecution in the case is recommending that Huffman spend one month behind bars for her crimes and pay a $20,000 fine.
+She would also have to do 250 hours of community service work and spend a year on probation.
 The prosecution feels that if celebrities see Huffman do actual jail time, they would be hesitant to make mistakes similar to the ones she has.